Pick up from the airport (or cruise port) and transfer to your hotel by private car. Overnight stay in Istanbul.

 Transfer to the airport for your morning flight from Pamukkale to Cappadocia (via Istanbul.)
 On arrival, transfer to your hotel.
 Free afternoon.
 Overnight stay in Cappadocia.

-* Optional: It is possible to travel to Cappadocia by road, en-route visiting Konya (with a surcharge).
+* Optional: Time in coastal fishing town in Kas or Antalya can be added to this tour.
+It is possible to travel to Cappadocia by road, en-route visiting Konya (with a small surcharge).
 Early morning departure for Konya and visit mausoleum of the sufi philosopher Mevlana.
 Afterwards departure to Cappadocia visiting Caravanserail on the way.

 05:00 Hot air balloon flight over Cappadocia (optional - 150 Euro surcharge applies)